rconsolo96/Flash-LiDAR-Vehicle-Detection-with-MATLAB-Dataset-and-Deep-Learning-Benchmarks/README.md

 "RandLANet_SemanticSegmentation/"
 Provides code and scripts for the RandLA-Net segmentation model, designed for processing point cloud (PCD) data.
 Required data: Download the Point Cloud Format dataset (point cloud files with location and intensity information).

-"VoxelRCNN_ObjectDetection/"
-Provides code and scripts for the VoxelRCNN detection model, designed for processing point cloud (PCD) data.
-Required data: Download the Point Cloud Format dataset (point cloud files with location and intensity information).

 "PreProcessingScripts/"